 The Subset Sum problem is just one example of an NP problem.
 There are many other problems in various domains, such as the Traveling Salesman Problem, Graph Coloring, and more, that fall into the NP category.

-NP-hard (Nondeterministic Polynomial-hard) is a class of decision problems that are at least as hard as the hardest problems in NP.
+NP-hard (Nondeterministic Polynomial-hard) is a class of problems that include decision and optimization problems that are at least as hard as the hardest problems in NP.
 These problems may or may not be in NP themselves.
-Also, NP-hard problems need not have a solution that can be quickly verified.
-Solving an NP-hard problem efficiently would imply the ability to solve all problems in NP efficiently (ie. P = NP).
+Unlike NP problems, NP-hard problems do not necessarily have solutions that can be verified in polynomial time.

 Given a Boolean formula in conjunctive normal form (CNF), is there an assignment of truth values (true or false) to the variables in the formula that makes the entire formula true?
 In other words, you’re given a logical expression composed of variables, logical connectives (AND, OR, NOT), and grouped into clauses, where each clause is a disjunction (OR) of literals (variables or their negations).
 The question is whether there’s an assignment of truth values to the variables that makes the entire formula evaluate to true.